pattichis/AIML/README.md

 <tt>Marios S Pattichis.
 (2025). pattichis/AIML: An introduction to AI and Machine Learning for middle-school and high-school students (v1.0.0).
 Zenodo. https://doi.org/10.5281/zenodo.16888480</tt>

 IEEE style:</br>
-<tt>[1]Marios S Pattichis, “pattichis/AIML: An introduction to AI and Machine Learning for middle-school and high-school students”.
+<tt>Marios S Pattichis, “pattichis/AIML: An introduction to AI and Machine Learning for middle-school and high-school students”.
 Zenodo, Aug.
 17, 2025. doi: 10.5281/zenodo.16888480.</tt>

 If you prefer to cite the workshop itself, you can use:</br>
 <tt>Pattichis, M.S.
 (2025).
 Train your own Mini AI!, Summer School, CYENS.
 Nicosia, Cyprus.